scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

    potential interactions and heterogeneity in the underlying dynamics of neighborhood change.
-             \item by incorporating the transition matrix or matrices (from spatially extensions to a Markov chains model) produced by the
+             \item by incorporating the transition matrix or matrices (from spatial extensions to a Markov chain model) produced by the
    \textit{transition analysis} in the \textit{sequence analysis} to better cost functions of operations.
              \end{itemize}